slawekradzyminski/awesome-testing.com/_posts/2025-09-27-chrome-dev-tools-mcp.md

 Out of the box, DevTools MCP is closer to how a developer works (direct selectors), while Playwright MCP makes the AI's view of the page more semantic and high-level from the start.

+_Since DevTools MCP provides a more user-friendly and semantic model for interacting with elements, it may also support UI automation in tools beyond Playwright, such as Cypress or Selenium.
+I haven’t yet confirmed this, so I’m keeping it in italics for now — but it could be a good idea for a future blog post._

 ## Why Performance is the Unique Angle Here

 While actions like navigation, DOM inspection, console checks and basic UI testing map closely to [Playwright MCP](https://www.awesome-testing.com/2025/07/playwright-mcp), DevTools MCP goes further on performance: it exposes trace recording and analysis primitives (`performance_start_trace`, `performance_stop_trace`, `performance_analyze_insight`) so an agent can collect evidence and interpret it in one loop.